HandI-net/lego_dimensions_protocol/docs/light_show_track_format.md

   is known and can be reconstructed to support seeking and looped playback.
 * **Support all known light commands** – `switch_pad`, `fade_pad`, `flash_pad`
   as well as their group variants must be expressible.
+* **Flexible colour addressing** – every event can reference either an explicit RGB triplet or a palette colour, ensuring broad compatibility with simple tooling as well as advanced editors.
 * **Tempo-aware timing** – actions are positioned on a tempo grid while still offering sub-second precision down to 1/20 s and slow events up to 10 s.
 * **Streaming friendly** – the format can be emitted/consumed incrementally